Q & A

 Your Power of Attorney goes with you

-Powers of attorney become invalid on the death of the person who gave the power.
+In general, powers of attorney become invalid on the death of the person who gave the power.

 Can you make a "Testamentary Trust" with the Will Kit?